-- 8. Every member may be given up to three instances of documented redirection for BWC violations within one year, not including a self-reported violation (see "Safe Harbor" provision below).
-The one-year period begins upon the date of the member's first alleged violation. - For example, a member who unintentionally failed to activate his or her BWC on June 1, 2016, might be eligible for his/her first documented redirection as of that date.
+- 8. Every member may be given up to three instances of documented non-disciplinary counseling for BWC violations within one year (a rolling 12-month period), not including a self-reported violation (see "Safe Harbor" provision below).
+The supervisor shall refer to the date of infraction(s) and not the date of corrective action(s) when determining whether non-disciplinary counseling is an appropriate response according to the guidelines of this chapter. - 9.
+For example, a member who unintentionally failed to activate his or her BWC on June 1, 2016, might be eligible for his/her first documented non-disciplinary counseling as of that date.
 A second and third instance could then be eligible anytime before June 1, 2017.
-However, a fourth instance during that one-year period would automatically be subject to a formal disciplinary investigation (see Chapter 52.1.1). - 10.
-A member who completes a one-year period after his or her first BWC violation without exceeding his/her allotment of documented redirection instances again becomes eligible for a one-year period of eligibility (i.e., the clock "resets" after a year). - 11.
-A member may become eligible for the one-year period of redirection if a formal disciplinary investigation of an alleged BWC violation results in a disposition of not sustained, exonerated, unfounded, or a sustained disposition for an inadvertent misuse or nonuse of a BWC. - 12.
-A sustained disposition for an inadvertent misuse or non-use of a BWC is considered one instance of redirection for the purposes of this Chapter. - 13.
-Once a formal disciplinary investigation of an alleged intentional BWC violation results in a sustained disposition, a member becomes ineligible for redirection until he or she completes three years of service without a subsequent violation that results in a sustained disposition (see Chapter 26.2.1).
-For example, a member who receives a suspension for a first offense on an intentional BWC misuse or non-use that occurred on January 1, 2016 would be eligible for redirection again on January 1, 2019 if he or she does not receive a sustained violation for a second or third offense before that date.
+However, a fourth instance during that one-year period would automatically be subject to a formal disciplinary investigation (see Chapter 52.1.1 Misconduct Complaint Intake and Investigation). - 10.
+A sustained disposition for an inadvertent misuse or non-use of a BWC is considered one instance of non-disciplinary counseling for the purposes of this Chapter. - 11.
+Once a formal disciplinary investigation of an alleged intentional BWC violation results in a sustained disposition, a member becomes ineligible for non-disciplinary counseling until he or she completes three years of service without a subsequent violation that results in a sustained disposition (see Chapter 26.2.1).
+For example, a member who receives a suspension for a first offense on an intentional BWC misuse or non-use that occurred on January 1, 2016 would be eligible for non-disciplinary counseling again on January 1, 2019 if he or she does not receive a sustained violation for a second or third offense before that date.